saikumarmk/website/urara/guide-to-tech-1/+page.md

 - Underloading, so that you finish your degree later
 - Doing a double degree, or an honours year on top of your degree
+- Pretend that you graduate earlier using an honours year or double degree and say you intend to drop it.
 - I personally don't endorse this, but you can also fake a penultimate year, to stack multiple internships.
 What you get out of this is beyond me, other than getting a feel for where you want to go.